To view all program staff and their contact information, click here.

 The Jim Bernstein Community Health Leadership Fellows Program prepares emerging health leaders to work in and improve the health of rural and underserved communities in North Carolina.

-Deadline to submit an application is May 10, 2019.
-Email your completed application to email@example.com.
+The deadline to submit an application has been extended to 5:00pm on May 17, 2019.
+Email your completed application by this time to email@example.com.

 Development of the Bernstein Fellows Program